mastiff-systems343/mastiff-systems/_posts/2025-07-21-UX-Designer-Felix-on-User-Hostile-Tech.md

 layout: post
 title: "UX Designer Felix on User-Hostile Tech"
 date: 2025-07-21
-categories:
+categories: [Interview]
 author: Chris
 author_avatar: /assets/img/team/Chris-avatar.png
 image: /assets/img/blog/17-Felix.png
-excerpt: Felix works as a UX designer but describes himself as someone interested in technology, engineering, and creating things.
-In this interview, he discusses his concept of the "user-hostile web" - when systems' goals go against users' interests.
-He explains how the original spirit of sharing and connection has been corrupted by surveillance capitalism and engagement-driven algorithms.
-Felix also shares his work with OpenProject, his advocacy for the Small Web, and why he believes digital sovereignty is crucial for Europe's future.
+excerpt: Felix's influential essays "The Small Web" and "Against a User-Hostile Web" have inspired a growing movement of developers and designers seeking alternatives to big tech's surveillance capitalism.
+In this interview, he discusses how the original spirit of sharing and connection has been corrupted by engagement-driven algorithms that profit from division and manipulation.
+Felix also shares his work with OpenProject, his vision for an artisanal web made by people for people, and why he believes digital sovereignty is crucial for Europe's future.
 ---
+Felix is a UX designer at OpenProject, an open-source project management tool, and the person who wrote about "user-hostile" design and small web essays that inspired Mastiff to craft its own website from hand.
+In this conversation, we explore his perspective on surveillance capitalism and platform manipulation, how open-source companies balance profitability with ethics, and why he believes we need better tech literacy to hold big platforms accountable.
+Felix also shares practical advice for anyone wanting to create their own corner of the web, free from algorithms and SEO optimization.

+From digital sovereignty in Europe to the joy of building websites that break all the UX rules, Felix offers a thoughtful take on technology that puts people before metrics.

 #### GET TO KNOW FELIX

 **So obviously you're a musician, a designer, and a programmer.
 To kick things off, can you give us the 10,000-foot view — who are you, and what do you do?**